LeeyaD/rb130/rb130_blocks.md

 test { |prefix| puts prefix + "xyz" }
 ```
-* We use `#call` to invoke a `Proc` object
-* We can pass arguments to an explicit block by using them as arguments to `#call`
+Here we're calling the `#test` method and passing it the following block `{ |prefix| puts prefix + "xyz" }`.
+The block is passed in and assigned an explicit block parameter `&block`.
+This parameter, made special by `&`, converts the passed in block into a simple `Proc` object and assigns it to the parameter name prepended by `&`, in this case `block`.
+We pass the method local variable `block` which references the `Proc` object to the `display` method as an argument.
+In the `#display` method the passed in block is assigned to the `block` parameter and on the next line we're calling the block with `Proc#call` and passing to it one argument; the string object `">>>"`.
+The string object gets passed to the `Proc` block and assigned to the block local parameter `prefix`.
+The block calls `#puts` on `prefefix + "xyz"` which outputs `>>>xyz` and returns `nil`.

 **Important note:** Things get a bit more complicated if the caller passes in a `Proc` object, a `lambda`, or some other object to a method that takes an explicit block.
 But we won't go into that.

 #### Using Closures
-In addition to the information about **closures** further up in this doc, they can use and even update variables in that scope when they're executed.
-Even if the block, `Proc`, or `lambda` is called from somewhere else.
+Closures retain the memory of their surrounding scope and can use and even update variables in that scope when they're executed, even if the block, `Proc`, or `lambda` is called from somewhere else.
 ```ruby
 def for_each_in(arr)
   arr.each { |element| yield element }